- Location Hampshire, United Kingdom

 Within the envelope, cellular spaces are enclosed on the structural grid lines.
 On the south side, with the exception of the small octagonal quiet areas, the classrooms are open to the airy daylight of the soffit of the main roof and to the top lit spine.

 The south wall is entirely glazed and each classroom has a wide, double door that opens onto a paved terrace where children can play outside.
-Expressive blue awnings shade the south wall, made of Teflon-coated PVC.
+Expressive blue awnings shade the south wall, which are made of Teflon-coated PVC.